INTRODUCTION

 We all crave more energy.
 It is disheartening to start the day feeling tired before you go to work or try to work up the impetus to go to the gym.

 Our lives are intruded upon by both physical and emotional obstacles.
-Taking a personal inventory of our experiences clearly shows that when we have more physical and spiritual energy the unpleasant intrusions of life are easier to deal with.
+Taking a personal inventory of our experiences clearly shows that when we have more physical and mental energy, the unpleasant intrusions of life are easier to deal with.

 Energy has psychological and nutritional components.
 They are both important.
-In this article I will address the nutritional aspect of various foods that have the ability to impact our energy levels.
-Time and space does not permit a discussion of everything.
-This article will hopefully provide motivation to explore more on your own.
+In this article, I will address the nutritional aspect of various foods that have the ability to impact our energy levels.
+Time and space do not permit a discussion of everything, but this article will hopefully provide motivation to explore more on your own.

 HOW DO WE MEASURE ENERGY DERIVED FROM FOOD?